Not a Member? Get access to HR news and resources that you can trust.

 In 2017, HSA contribution limits from all sources (employee and/or employer combined) will be $3,400 for self-only coverage and $6,750 for family coverage.

-"Employers need to pass on premium savings from adopting a high-deductible plan and make employee contributions to employees' HSAs so that employees believe they'll come out ahead if they enroll in the program," Stuart said.
+"Employers need to pass on [their] premium savings from adopting a high-deductible plan and contribute to employees' HSAs so that employees believe they'll come out ahead if they enroll in the program," Stuart said.

 In addition, "providing at least part of the employer's contribution upfront at the start of the year makes HSAs more attractive to employees who worry about incurring high expenses before they're able to fund their accounts adequately," he noted.
 "In most states, individuals can't reimburse tax-free any expenses they incur before their first HSA deposit, so an employer contribution upfront helps them with that" as well.